MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/microsoft-identity-web/index.md

 ### Getting started with MSAL.NET

 1. Learn about [Scenarios](./getting-started/scenarios.md).
-1. You will need to [register your app](/azure/active-directory/develop/quickstart-register-app) with Azure Active Directory.
+1. You will need to [register your app](/azure/active-directory/develop/quickstart-register-app) with Microsoft Entra ID.

 ## Samples